Sdedding/vulapipeline/podman/README.md

 go back to using a package-installed image, use `make clean dpkg-image` or `make clean rpm-image`.

+## GUI container

+Run `make gui` to launch a container with an XFCE desktop environment.
+The GUI image is created from the editable Vula image, so the first run will implicitly build that image if needed.
+The container starts `systemd` so D‑Bus services are available and then launches the desktop via `start-gui.sh`.
+The container exposes a noVNC server on port `6080`.
+After the command completes, open `http://localhost:6080/vnc.html` in your web browser to access the GUI.

 ## Cleaning up

 ### `make clean`

-This will delete the `.deb` package built in `../deb_dist`, the `vula-$dist` podman images, the test containers, and any stray intermediate containers.
+This will delete the `.deb` package built in `../deb_dist`, the `vula-$dist` and `vula-gui-$dist` podman images, the test containers, and any stray intermediate containers.
 It will *not* delete the `vula-deps-$dist` images, which require network access to recreate.

 ### `make clean-all`